CamelCase to snake_case Conversion in JavaScript

 Edge Cases to Consider:

-- Empty string.
+- Empty input string.

-- Strings with no uppercase letters.
+- String with consecutive uppercase letters.

 Examples